x-atlas-consortia/ubkg-docs/README.md

 # SenNet Docs
 ## Usage
-- Save your documentation files in the `md/` directory.
+- Save your documentation files in the `docs/` directory.
 - Properly name the documents and directories as path names are used to automatically generate the `Breadcrumbs`
 - Properly use H headings, in their correct rankings as these are pulled from the documents to automatically generate the `Table of Contents`

 ## Contents
-- `/src/`- any source code used to generate the hosted documents (not directly published)
+- `/src/`- Any source code used to generate the hosted documents (not directly published)
-- `/docs/` - The complete site for distribution, currently being served on GitHub Pages
-  - `md/` - Contains the markdown files that are hosted as html by GitHub Pages.
+- `/docs/` - Contains the markdown files that are hosted as html by GitHub Pages.
-  - `lang/` - Can set language files to serve the site in another language besides English

 ## Development
 ### Install